hyperledger/fabric/docs/source/membership/membership.md

   This list is conceptually the same as a CA's Certificate Revocation List (CRL), but it also relates to revocation of membership from the organization.
-As a result, the administrator of an MSP, local or channel, can quickly revoke a actor or node from an organization by advertising the updated CRL of the CA the revoked certificate as issued by.
+As a result, the administrator of an MSP, local or channel, can quickly revoke an actor or node from an organization by advertising the updated CRL of the CA the revoked certificate is issued by.
 This "list of lists" is optional.
 It will only become populated as certificates are revoked.

-* **Node Identity:** This folder contains the identity of the node, i.e., cryptographic material that --- in combination to the content of `KeyStore` --- would allow the node to authenticate itself in the messages that is sends to other participants of its channels and network.
+* **Node Identity:** This folder contains the identity of the node, i.e., cryptographic material that --- in combination with the content of `KeyStore` --- would allow the node to authenticate itself in the messages that it sends to other participants of its channels and network.
 For X.509 based identities, this folder contains an **X.509 certificate**.
 This is the certificate a peer places in a transaction proposal response, for example, to indicate that the peer has